Flammability limit

-Mixtures of dispersed combustible materials (such as gaseous or vaporised fuels, and some dusts) and oxygen in the air will burn only if the fuel concentration lies within well-defined lower and upper bounds determined experimentally, referred to as flammability limits or explosive limits.
+Flammability limits or explosive limits are the ranges of fuel concentrations in relation to oxygen from the air.
 Combustion can range in violence from deflagration through detonation.

 Limits vary with temperature and pressure, but are normally expressed in terms of volume percentage at 25 °C and atmospheric pressure.
 These limits are relevant both in producing and optimising explosion or combustion, as in an engine, or to preventing it, as in uncontrolled explosions of build-ups of combustible gas or dust.
 Attaining the best combustible or explosive mixture of a fuel and air (the stoichiometric proportion) is important in internal combustion engines such as gasoline or diesel engines.

 The standard reference work is still that elaborated by Michael George Zabetakis, a fire safety engineering specialist, using an apparatus developed by the United States Bureau of Mines.

 Violence of combustion

 Combustion can vary in degree of violence.
 A deflagration is a propagation of a combustion zone at a velocity less than the speed of sound in the unreacted medium.
 A detonation is a propagation of a combustion zone at a velocity greater than the speed of sound in the unreacted medium.
 An explosion is the bursting or rupture of an enclosure or container due to the development of internal pressure from a deflagration or detonation as defined in NFPA 69.